Skip to main content

 If piperine does not seem to be working, the issue is often timing or dose.
 Take piperine with the target nutrient at the same time, with food, and at a 5 mg piperine to 500 mg curcumin ratio.
 If markers still do not move, switch to a liposomal version of the target supplement.

 There is a Philly-specific reason.
 My patients with high inflammatory loads from city stress, long winters, and limited recovery time often rely on curcumin or CoQ10 to help.
-Piperine ensures those supplements actually work, especially for my Center City patients juggling demanding jobs and short evenings.
+Piperine ensures those supplements actually work, particularly for my Center City patients juggling demanding jobs and short evenings.

 Related Intelligence